anazawa/kgsclient/README.md

 #### self = poller.off(eventName, listener)

-Removes the specified `listener` from the listner array for the event named `eventName`.
+Removes the specified `listener` from the listener array for the event named `eventName`.

 Note that this method will remove, at most, one instance of a listener form the listener array.
-If any single listner has been added multiple times to the listener array for the specified `eventName`, then this method must be called multiple times to remove each instance.
+If any single listener has been added multiple times to the listener array for the specified `eventName`, then this method must be called multiple times to remove each instance.